Keyframes/jQuery.Keyframes/README.md

 <script src='/path/to/jquery.keyframes[.min].js'></script>
 ```

-Be sure to define and play animations after the page has loaded using `window.onload`.
+Be sure to define and play animations only after the page has loaded using `window.onload`.

 Usage
 -------------